Tarsiciosh/EssentialFeed/NOTES.md

 - set it as the current version -> select FeedStore2.xcdatamodel file and select the version (FeedStore2)
 - add "data" also to ManagedFeedImage file (@NSManaged var data: Data?)
-[add new FeedStore core data model version adding an optional Data property to the ManagedFeedImage]
+[add new FeedStore core data model version adding an optional Data property to the ManagedFeedImage] [move CoreDataFeedStore implementation of the FeedImageDataStore protocol to production]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)